lejahmal/ORDERVIEW/README.md

 Date 	Open 	High 	        Low 	        Close Adj       Close          Adjusted close   Volume

-remove all header stuff in the data you have copy and replace it by this previous line . file will starting by something like this
+remove all header stuff in the data you have copy and replace it by this previous line . file will look
+something like this

 Date 	Open 	High 	        Low 	        Close Adj       Close          Adjusted close   Volume